tomsah/starter-kit/README.md

 ### Starter kit

-this  project is aiming to have a simple starting point with some settings ready-made for creating React applications in different scenarios.
+Personal project aiming to be a simple starting point for creating React applications in different scenarios.
 there is the excellent create-react-app but sometimes you want to use something of or own, lighter that you understand and control better, or you simply cannot use CRA in a technical test, and you need a neat and quick start.
 By starting a project from this blueprint you should just be able to have all those tools setting properly and working